 Pursuant to DA guidance, women were offered entry into the basic program in 1973.
 Eleven women took the challenge during that year.
 The first female officer was commissioned in 1977.
 Approximately fifty women received their commissions through the Loyola-DePaul ROTC program from 1977 to 1991.

-A staff-study, nicknamed the “Subway Study” was conducted by the Loyola Instructor Group in 1978, at the behest of the Second ROTC Region Commander to study the feasibility of tying the Chicago programs together via the subway-rapid transit system.
+A staff-study, nicknamed the “Subway Study” was conducted by the Loyola Instructor Group in 1978, at the behest of the ROTC's Second Region Commander to study the feasibility of tying the Chicago programs together via the subway-rapid transit system.
 The idea was abandoned due to extensive travel time considerations for students and instructors.

-Enrollment again expanded through the early 1980’s.
-Northwestern University, Evanston, Illinois, and Northeastern Illinois Sates University entered into cross-enrollment agreements and contributed to the increase.
-Enrollments steadily declined again in the late 1980s.
+Enrollment again expanded through the early 1980s.
+Northwestern University in Evanston, Illinois, and Northeastern Illinois Sates University entered into cross-enrollment agreements and contributed to the increase.
+Enrollments steadily declined, despite these additional institutional partnerships, in the late 1980s.
 The primary reason for this decline was due to socio-economic changes among the student population in and around the city of Chicago.

-On 17 May 1991, the Loyola University of Chicago Senior Army ROTC Battalion commissioned its last seven officers and cased its colors in deactivation.
-A new era began as the Loyola-DePaul Instructor Group consolidated under the University of Illinois, Chicago, Circle, “Fire” battalion.
+On May 17th, 1991, the Loyola-DePaul Senior Army ROTC Battalion commissioned its last seven officers and cased its colors in deactivation.
+A new era began as the Loyola-DePaul program consolidated under the University of Illinois-Chicago's “Fire” Battalion.

-Loyola provides its graduates with the broad education necessary for them to take their place as leaders in their community and in service to their country.
-The Reserve Officers’ Training Corps has provided the training, experience, and skills which enable Loyola’s graduates to take their rightful place as leaders of soldiers and in service of their country.
+Loyola provides its graduates with the education necessary for them to take their place as leaders in their community and in service as a "person for others".
+The Reserve Officers’ Training Corps provides the training, experience, and skills which enable Loyola’s graduates to take their rightful place as leaders of soldiers and in service of their country.